DISTINCTION BETWEEN UNSECURED AND SECURED CREDITORS

 IMPORTANT – Never disregard the threat of a winding-up petition (WUP).
-If you disregard then, your company faces Insolvency and potentially a liquidation may follow if you take action and the petition.
+If you disregard them, your company faces insolvency, and potentially a liquidation may follow if you take action and the petition.

-Preferential creditors rank similar to unsecured creditors.
-However, they have no charge but have preferred status, for payment before other creditors in that division.
+Preferential creditors rank like unsecured creditors.
+However, they have no charge, but prefer status, for payment before other creditors in that division.
 Employees of the failed company rank as preferential creditors if owed wage arrears, outstanding holiday pay, pension contributions and other associated employment costs.
 Capping exists on the amount available to claim.

 HOW DO SHAREHOLDERS RANK?

 Shareholders of the failed company remain the last group to be repaid.
 They have no security ranking and may only receive proceeds once all other creditors are repaid.